wp-plugins/post-title-icons/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Post Title Icons lets you set icons for all your blog posts.
-Either for all of for a specific category.
+Either for all or for a specific category.

 == Description ==